Capital Financing Policy

 Every project considered for financing must have a defined, supportable plan of costs, including incremental operating expense and revenue, approved by management.

-All capital construction projects that will be funded with University debt must be reviewed and approved by the Capital Projects Council (CPC) no later than January for inclusion in the annual Capital Improvements Request/Five Year Plan that is due to the Board of Regents on April 1 each year.
+All capital construction projects that will be funded with University debt should be reviewed and approved by the Capital Projects Council (CPC) no later than January for inclusion in the annual Capital Improvements Request/Five Year Plan that is due to the Board of Regents on March 1 each year.

 The University will establish guidelines for overall debt using a select number of financial ratios.
 These ratios will be derived from the financial statements (the consolidated Annual Financial Report on a University-wide basis and on a campus specific basis, and interim quarterly financial statements when available), and should be consistent with some of the measures used by the marketplace.
 The ratios will guide capital planning and ensure central oversight of University-wide leverage levels.
 They will be calculated and reported when new financial statements are available and will be revised to reflect any changes in accounting standards.